 Are you looking for a piano teacher in Brighton & Hove?

-Paul Hunter - has been running Brighton piano school with a wonderful charm and humour.
-He is an excellent piano teacher, who is kind and honest.
+Paul Hunter - has been running our piano school in Brighton & Hove with a wonderful charm and humour.
+He is an excellent piano teacher, who is kind and thoughtful.
 He has a Masters in composition and is magnificently focused and innovative.

 What makes a great piano teacher?